- Lead Organisation

 - provide clarity for battery manufacturers, system integrators and retailers regarding how to report the performance of their products and support their offer to the market

-- enhance visibility in the battery market regarding the performance of different products for different applications
+- enhance visibility in the battery market regarding the performance of different products for their intended applications

 - support the uptake of the domestic battery market by providing greater clarity and confidence to end users on expected performance outcomes.